 We spent a great deal of time together in New York, chatting about singing, and Wagner in particular.
 I remember spending hour after hour in the Empire Szechuan restaurant on Columbus Avenue talking about Wotan and Sachs.
-John’s knowledge of this repertoire is second to none, and, some might be surprised to learn, it was he who suggested I should take a look at it.
+John’s knowledge of this repertoire is second to none, and, you may be surprised to learn, it was he who suggested I should take a look at it.
 I remember laughing out loud and muttering something about how, with his booming bass register, he’d moved the goalposts of public expectation in these roles.
 He admitted that I, with my more baritonal range, would have to approach these roles very differently from him in a vocal sense, but he nonetheless felt that I should study and prepare them.

 So, once more, I followed his advice.
 I delved into various bits of Rheingold, Walküre and Siegfried, and started studying the big monologues from Meistersinger.